CloudVE/cloudbridge/docs/topics/setup.rst

 -----
 To initialize a connection to a cloud and get a provider object, you will need to provide the cloud's access credentials to CloudBridge.
-These may be provided in one of two ways:
+These may be provided in one of following ways:

 1. Environment variables
 2. A dictionary
+3. Configuration file

 Providing access credentials through environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~